dsacl3-2020/dsacl3-2020.github.io/policy.md

 **unlikely** that you will pass the course without regular attendance.
 Presence sheets will be circulated during the course for informational purposes only.
+If you attend the class,
+you are **required** to sign attendance sheets due to COVID-19 regulations.

 ## Assignments